 If it is found that you have misrepresented yourself on your immigration application, you will be informed of this fact by the immigration office and you will then be given a chance to respond during an application process called Procedural Fairness.

-Step 2 - Choosing the Right Visa Option
+Step 2 - Choose the Right Visa Option

 You may not be aware, but there are over 70 immigration visa options in Canada at the moment.
 Each Canadian immigration program, stream, and category is designed to help specific groups of skilled workers apply to work, study, and live in the country.

 There are three main categories to look out for when you decide to make the move to Canada.
 These are programs that are for: